Australia seeks closer maritime cooperation with Brunei - The Scoop

-BANDAR SERI BEGAWAN – The Australian government is keen to deepen maritime cooperation with Brunei through increased defence engagement and academic training to strengthen international law in the South China Sea.
+BANDAR SERI BEGAWAN – The Australian government is keen to deepen maritime cooperation with Brunei through increased defence engagement and strengthening expertise in international law of the sea.

-Following Brunei-Australia senior officials’ talks last month, Australian High Commissioner Luke Arnold said maritime issues represent the “most important” aspect of bilateral cooperation.
+Following talks between senior officials last month, Australian High Commissioner to Brunei Luke Arnold said maritime cooperation represents the “most important” aspect of the bilateral relationship with both countries emphasising respect for sovereignty and a rules-based order.

-The envoy explained that Canberra aims to “intensify” bilateral training on international law of the sea, in order to build a cadre of Bruneian experts who can address challenges to sovereignty in the South China Sea, where Brunei is a claimant.
+Arnold said Canberra plans to “intensify” training with Bruneian officials on international law of the sea in order to develop a cadre of local experts who can address challenges to maritime sovereignty, particularly in the South China Sea where Brunei is a claimant.

-“We’re seeing examples of international law not always being adhered to or recognised in the South China Sea… Brunei’s claims are very consistent with international law and particularly the UN Convention on the Law of the Sea (UNCLOS),” he told The Scoop in a recent interview.
+“We’re seeing examples of international law not always being adhered to or recognised in the South China Sea,” he told The Scoop in a recent interview.

 According to international law, every country has the right to claim up to 12 nautical miles from its coast as its territory and can claim an exclusive economic zone extending up to 200 nautical miles for activities like drilling or fishing.